2014 vs. 2015 vs. 2016

 Each year the box that the kit arrives in is pretty cool with cute slogans on it – I just wish I’d taken photos of all of them!
 It’s so exciting when that parcel arrives on my doorstep!

 The 2014 beanie was plain black with a SOAS patch on the front.
 It was subtle and I wore it a lot.
 The 2015 year beanie was LOUD!
 It was also totally on trend, with a really cute over-sized bobble.
 It is an absolutely gorgeous shade of teal, which is the only negative thing I can think to say about it – it’s not quite the same colour palette as the rest of the kit.
 This year’s beanie is really cool with stripes that exactly match the team kit.
 Fortunately, the weather hasn’t been too bad here since it arrived, so I haven’t worn it, but I’m sure it’ll come in handy later in the year.

 Each year we have received a trucker hat as part of our team kit.
 I know the trucker cap was really popular with lots of the other ambassadors, but I have a teeny tiny head, so I haven’t really worn mine.
 Anyway, they’re all pretty cool if you can wear them with the most recent two being the most attractive.

-Partway through 2014, we were able to order visors and last year and this year they were included in our ambassador pack.
+Partway through 2014, we were able to order visors and last year and this year they were included in our SOAS ambassador kit.
 For the first couple of years, I had to get my mum to adjust them as I have a tiny head, but this year’s visor seems to fit me better, which is great.
-Don’t see this as a criticism of SOAS – I am a hat lover (I have an entire Facebook album of me with things on my head), but almost all of them have to be altered to fit me.
+Don’t see this as a criticism of SOAS.
+I am a hat lover (I have an entire Facebook album of me with things on my head), but almost all of them have to be altered to fit me.